240408-JavaReactAWS/CarRentalProject1/README.md

     - As a user, I can see my current order                                     Eli             X
     - As a user, I can see my past rentals                                      Eli             X
     - As a user, I can see all cars at a location                               Ihtheram        X
-    - as a user, I can cancel orders                                            Ihtheram
+    - as a user, I can cancel orders                                            Ihtheram        X
-    - as a user, I can pick up and return ordered vehicles                      Ihtheram
+    - as a user, I can pick up and return ordered vehicles                      Ihtheram        X
-    - As an admin, I can add, remove, and update vehicles to the database       Tyler
+    - As an admin, I can add, remove, and update vehicles to the database       Tyler           X
-    - As an admin, I can add, remove, and update locations to the database      Tyler
+    - As an admin, I can add, remove, and update locations to the database      Tyler           X
     - As an admin I can see current and past orders                             Tyler           X
     - as an Admin I can accept or reject orders                                 Devon           X
-    - As an admin, I can transfer cars between locations                        Devon           O
+    - As an admin, I can transfer cars between locations                        Devon           X
     - Users and Admins can log in                                               Devon           X

 ## Process